pubpub/pubpub/facets/README.md

 Here's a rule that, if you let it percolate while you sleep, explains a lot about how facets work:

-> Every scope has exactly one value for every facet.
+> Every scope has exactly one value for each facet.

-This is true even if the scope is brand-new, and there's no
+Don't try to parse this out right now — but hold it in your head as you read

+## Some terminology

-Here are three things that you might informally refer to as a "facet".
-It's fine to do this, but these names help disambiguate them.
+Here are three different things that you might informally refer to as a "facet":

-- A **facet definition** is a JavaScript object that describes the properties that a kind of facet has.
+- A **facet definition** (`FacetDefinition`) is a JavaScript object that describes the properties that a kind of facet has.
 We derive a TypeScript type and a Sequelize-backed database table from this.

-- A **facet instance** is a JavaScript object that satisfies that type, or fits into that database table.
-All of its properties are nullable.
+- A **facet instance** (`FacetInstance<Definition>`) is a JavaScript object that satisfies a facet definition.
+These are attached to a scope and stored in entries of the Postgres table for its `Definition`.
+We mostly manipulate these in server-side CRUD code.

-- A **facet cascade result** is the result of taking facets from nested scopes and cascading them "downwards", typically so that results at lower scopes take precedence.
+- A **facet value** (`FacetValue<Definition>`) is a **read-only value** computed on the fly by examining the facet instances of a scope and its ancestors, and "cascading" its values, generally so that lower scopes take precedence.
+This is what client-side code will see as the facet value for a scope.
+We don't persist these anywhere, but we could as a caching optimization.

+These are listed in order of durability. **Facet definitions** are hard-coded in our source; **facet instances** live in our database; **facet values** are ephemeral and exist in memory and on the wire.

+Let's reconsider our maxim using these new terms:

+> Every scope has exactly one `FacetValue<Def>` for each `FacetDefinition`
+>
+> ... _(which is computed from the `FacetInstance<Def>` database entries for the scope and its parents)_.

-## Anatomy of a facet definition
+# Anatomy of a facet definition

-I'm omitting some TypeScript generics-plumbing for the sake of readability, here, and I'll speak somewhat loosely about types.
+Here I'll omitting some TypeScript generics-plumbing for the sake of readability, and I'll speak somewhat loosely about types.
 TL;DR:

 - A `FacetDefinition` is made of a name, label, and some `FacetProps`.
 - A `FacetProp` is made of a name, label, some defaults, and a `FacetPropType`.